 We place a high value on the resourcefulness within ourselves and are dedicated to doing things the old-fashioned way.
 Whether it is through the reuse or repurposing of materials, like turning fallen walnuts into archival ink, or by accepting the possibilities of what can be created by hand, we honor the pioneering spirit of our elders and the character of our community.

 Oil and cotton are natural resources of Dallas, Texas, and also the foundation of the most basic art materials.
 Oil is a binder in paint and inks.
 The binder imparts adhesion, binds the pigments together.
 Cotton is used to produce textiles such as canvas and paper.
-We believe the arts, like most natural resources, are essential for our survival and quality of life, and we are proud to be a part of our local arts community.
+We believe the arts, like most natural resources, are essential for our survival and quality of life, and we envision a community where all its members can access the arts, make with their hands, speak up with their creative voices, and connect with their neighbors.